ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Decomposition of changes in the skill premium}

-Changes in the skill premium can be decomposed into the capital\textendash skill complementarity effect, relative labor quantity effect, and relative labor-augmenting technology effect.
-Figure \ref{fig: Wh/Wu_decomp_4} shows the direction and magnitude of the three effects.
-In the United States, the decline in the skill premium in the 1970s is attributable mainly to the relative labor quantity effect and partially to the relative labor-augmenting technology effect, while the rise in the skill premium from the 1980s to the 2000s is attributable mostly to the capital\textendash skill complementarity effect.
-Similarly, the increasing trend in the skill premium in the Czech Republic, Germany, and Portugal is attributable entirely to the capital\textendash skill complementarity effect.
-It is perhaps surprising that the relative labor-augmenting technology effect is not needed to account for the increasing trend in the skill premium in these countries.
-The capital\textendash skill complementarity effect is large enough to account for a rise in the skill premium in almost all countries.
-The increasing trend in the skill premium in Australia is, however, attributable not only to the capital\textendash skill complementarity effect but also to the relative labor-augmenting technology effect.
+We decompose changes in the skill premium into the capital\textendash skill complementarity effect, relative labor quantity effect, and relative factor-augmenting technology effect.
+Figures \ref{fig: Wh/Wu_decomp_4_goods} and \ref{fig: Wh/Wu_decomp_4_service} show the direction and magnitude of the three effects in the goods and service sectors of 14 OECD countries.
+The rise in the skill premium from the 1980s to the 2000s in the goods and service sectors of the United States is attributable mostly to the capital\textendash skill complementarity effect, while the decline in the skill premium in the 1970s in the goods and service sectors of the United States is attributable to the relative labor quantity effect and relative factor-augmenting technology effect.
+Similarly, the increase in the skill premium in the service sector of Germany, the Czech Republic, and Portugal is attributable entirely to the capital\textendash skill complementarity effect.
+Perhaps surprisingly, the relative factor-augmenting technology effect is not needed to account for the increasing trend in the skill premium in these countries.
+The capital\textendash skill complementarity effect associated with a rise in ICT equipment is large enough to account for a rise in the skill premium in almost all countries.
+The increase in the skill premium in the goods sector of Germany and the United Kingdom is, however, attributable mainly to the relative factor-augmenting technology effect.

-It is common in all countries that the capital\textendash skill complementarity effect increases the skill premium, while the relative labor quantity effect reduces the skill premium.
-The two effects differ in magnitude across countries and years, however.
-The capital\textendash skill complementarity effect is particularly large in Denmark, Finland, and the United States, while the relative labor quantity effect is particularly large in the United Kingdom.
-The relative labor-augmenting technology effect differs in direction, as well as magnitude, across countries and years.
+It is common in all countries that the capital\textendash skill complementarity effect contributes to widening the skill premium, while the relative labor quantity effect contributes to narrowing it.
+The magnitude of the two effects differs across countries and years, however.
+The capital\textendash skill complementarity effect was particularly large in Denmark, Finland, and the United States, while the relative labor quantity effect was particularly large in the United Kingdom.
+The capital\textendash skill complementarity effect was greater for the goods sector than the service sector in the majority of countries, while the relative labor quantity effect was similar for the goods and service sectors in most countries.
+The relative factor-augmenting technology effect differs in direction, as well as magnitude, across countries, sectors, and years.